panki27/npm-manifest-check/README.md

 # npm manifest confusion checker

-A `python` script to check `npm` packages for manifest mismatches, [as reported by Darcy Clarke.](https://blog.vlt.sh/blog/the-massive-hole-in-the-npm-ecosystem)
+A `python` script to check `npm` packages for manifest mismatches, [as reported by Darcy Clarke.](https://blog.vlt.sh/blog/the-massive-hole-in-the-npm-ecosystem) Can also check all the dependencies of a package recursively.

 ## Usage